What does this page talk about?

 Australian Small-scale Technology Certificates (STCs) are an incentive provided under the Renewable Energy Target.
 One certificate is equal to one megawatt hour of eligible renewable electricity either generated or displaced by the installed system.
-[ONLINE] Read more at: ‘http://www.cleanenergyregulator.gov.au/RET/Scheme-participants-and-industry/Agents-and-installers/Small-scale-technology-certificates’.
+Read more at: ‘http: //www.cleanenergyregulator.gov.au/RET/Scheme-participants-and-industry/Agents-and-installers/Small-scale-technology-certificates’.

 All prices advertised are for standard installation which is referred to as to single storey, colour bond roof and premise is located in a metropolitan area.

-Metropolitan Area refers to within 50kW of the CBD
+Metropolitan Area refers to within 50Km of the CBD.

-All advertised packaging price is cash only payment
+All advertised packaging price is outright only payment.